How To Make Disinfecting Wipes

 How to make disinfecting wipes at home.
 Disinfecting wipes you can buy in a pop-up canister or pouch are convenient, simple to use, and kill most bacteria and viruses on hard surfaces.
 However, these store-bought disinfecting wipes are spendy.

 Using disposable wipes also has a sad environmental impact.
-They come in plastic jugs or packages that add to the landfill or wind up in the ocean unless recycled.
+They come in plastic jugs or packages that end up in landfills or in the ocean unless recycled.

 Most wipes contain polyester or polypropylene, which aren't biodegradable, so they'll be around longer than most of us.